uwmadisoncals/cals-main-plugins/paid-memberships-pro/readme.txt

 [View All Screenshots](http://www.paidmembershipspro.com/features/screenshots/)

 == Changelog ==

+= 1.8.13.2 =
+* BUG: Fixed bug when using a secondary gateway (e.g. PayPal Express) with Stripe as your primary gateway.

+= 1.8.13.2 =
+* BUG: Fixed bug with updating credit cards through Braintree.
+* BUG: Fixed bug with updating credit cards through Stripe.
+* BUG: Fixed SQL warnings when generating the pmpro_membership_levelmeta table.
+(Thanks, itibet on GitHub)
+* BUG/ENHANCEMENT: Moved some update billing and checkout related code from the preheaders and page templates into the Braintree and Stripe classes.
+* ENHANCEMENT: Added pmpro_billing_order filter that functions similar to pmpro_checkout_order.
+* ENHANCEMENT: Added pmpro_billing_before_submit_button hook that functions similar to the pmpro_checkout_before_submit_button hook.
+* ENHANCEMENT: Clicking on a report widget no longer takes you to the details page.
+You have to click the details button.
+This allows us to add additional functionality to the widgets.
+* ENHANCEMENT: Updated reports widgets so the "details" button only shows if a page function is defined for that report.
+You can now have report widgets without details pages.
+* ENHANCEMENT: You can now click on a heading in the Membership Stats report widget to see data for up to 3 of your levels.
+The first 3 levels per the level ordering are shown.

+= 1.8.13.1 =
+* BUG: Fixed issue where end dates were being set/saved incorrectly from the edit user/profile page in the dashboard.
+* BUG: Fixed warnings in the Braintree PHP library.
+(Thanks, Travis Shivers)
+* BUG: Fixed issue where the filtered $mypost object was not being used in the content filter if the post type was "page".
+(Thanks, James)
+* BUG: Removed the extra class="input" attribute on the CVV field when the Stripe gateway is used.
+(Thanks, Rafe Colton)
+* BUG/ENHANCEMENT: Changed the number of X placeholders for masked credit cards to 12 (+ the last 4 stored) instead of 13.
+(Thanks, Rafe Colton)

+= 1.8.13 =
+* FEATURE: The Stripe Webhook has been updated to process subscriptions cancelled from Stripe.
+PMPro will now cancel memberships for these users instead of sending an email to the admin.
+* BUG: Fixed various bugs in the PayPal IPN handler.
+* BUG: Fixed search on discount codes page in dashboard.
+(Thanks, Debjit Saha)
+* BUG: Fixed bug in Cancellations report where all-time cancellations were always 0.
+* BUG: Fixed link to payment settings on checkout notice.
+(Thanks, Coen Jacobs)
+* BUG: Timezone magic on edit user page in the dashboard to make sure the expiration date you select is the one set.
+* BUG: Swapped out deprecated uses of eregi_replace and split.
+* BUG/ENHANCEMENT: Now using add_query_arg in the pmpro_url() function.
+(Thanks, Debjit Saha)
+* ENHANCEMENT: Updating stylesheet for WordPress 4.7 and new Twenty Seventeen theme support.
+* ENHANCEMENT: Now longer warning of membership levels with cycle numbers > 1 when using the Payflow Pro gateway since Payflow now supports cycle numbers (frequencies) > 1.
+* ENHANCEMENT: Updated da_DK translation.
+(Thanks, bopdoq on GitHub)
+* ENHANCEMENT: Added pmpro_include_payment_option_for_paypal filter, which can be set to false to use PayPal WPP without the PayPal Express option.
+* ENHANCEMENT: Better dependency checking for Stripe and Braintree gateways.
+* ENHANCEMENT: Updated IPN handler and Stripe Webhook handler to use pmpro_cancelMembershipLevel instead of pmpro_changeMembershipLevele.
+This improves support for the MMPU addon.

 = 1.8.12.1 =
 * BUG: Fixed bug when using the testing gateway.
 * BUG: Avoiding issues where is_user_logged in is not yet available for the pmpro_search_filter() function.
 (Thanks, d_enajetic)